COPYRIGHT WARNING:

 Lebanese coffee is Lebanon's perfected version of the Turkish coffee, also know as Greek coffee in Greece and Cypriot coffee in Cyprus...thus the best of all Eastern Mediterranean coffees.

-It is part of the social tradition in Lebanon, when visiting friends at home or even when walking in a shop or a car tire workshop!
+It is part of the social tradition in Lebanon, when visiting friends or walking in a shop.

-The coffee pot is always there, "ready to fire" on the clients and serve them the welcome magic drink, around which conversations, smiles, laugh and laugters develop, excpet indeed when talking about politics!
+The coffee pot is always there, "ready to fire" on the clients and serve them the welcome magic drink, around which conversations, smiles, laughter develop, except indeed when talking about politics!

-It is part of the social tradition in Lebanon, when visiting friends at home or even when walking in a shop or a car tire workshop!
+It is part of the social tradition in Lebanon, when visiting friends or walking in a shop.

-The coffee pot is always there, "ready to fire" on the clients and serve them the welcome magic drink, around which conversations, smiles, laugh and laugters develop, excpet indeed when talking about politics!
+The coffee pot is always there, "ready to fire" on the clients and serve them the welcome magic drink, around which conversations, smiles, laughter develop, except indeed when talking about politics!

 |